-- bullying (including cyber bullying and prejudice-based behaviours), - gender based violence/sexual assaults. - taking, collecting, and sharing of naked or semi-naked images and upskirting - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - · initiating/hazing type violence and rituals
+- bullying (including cyber bullying and prejudice-based behaviours), - gender based violence/sexual assaults. - taking, collecting, and sharing of naked or semi-naked images and upskirting - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - initiating/hazing type violence and rituals

-Staff are clear on our procedures with regards to child-on-child abuse and such matters are always taken seriously.
 In our school, staff are clear on our procedures with regards to Child-on-Child abuse and such matters are always taken seriously.
-In our school we follow our Relationship and Behaviour Policy and report all instances on a blue Note of Concern, also completing SIMS behaviour reports and Local Authority Hate Crime reports as appropriate.
+We follow our Relationship and Behaviour Policy and report all instances on a blue Note of Concern, also completing SIMS behaviour reports and Local Authority Hate Crime reports as appropriate.
 Parents and carers are informed and the necessary work is completed.
-The PSHE Curriculum and work in Circles are used to support and encourage expected and appropriate behaviour.
+The PSHE Curriculum, work in Circles and Restorative Approaches are used to support and encourage expected and appropriate behaviour.